sgreg/rudy/README.md

 ## Hardware

-RUDY is primarily the hardware, so all the design file for KiCad along with the schematic as PDF and Gerber files are found in the [`hardware/`](hardware/rudy/) directory.
+RUDY is primarily a hardware project, so all the design file for KiCad along with the schematic as PDF and Gerber files are found in the [`hardware/`](hardware/rudy/) directory.
+And if you want to go straight ahead and build your own board, [the PCB is available from OSH Park](https://oshpark.com/projects/RQf8bXd4).

-As RUDY can theoretically function as an [USBasp programmer](https://www.fischl.de/usbasp/), there's also [an adapter board](hardware/usbasp-adapter) available.
+As RUDY can theoretically function as an [USBasp programmer](https://www.fischl.de/usbasp/), there's also [an adapter board](hardware/usbasp-adapter) available - and is also [available from OSH Park](https://oshpark.com/projects/pueZ0qkO)

-All hardware is released under the [CERN Open Hardware License v1.2](https://ohwr.org/project/licenses/wikis/cern-ohl-v1.2)

 ## Firmware

 Again, RUDY is primarily a development board, and as such is there for _your_ firmware.
 But well, everything and everyone has to start somewhere, so the [`firmware/`](firmware/) directory has a (still-to-grow) collection of example projects, both using the V-USB library and using RUDY as regular, ATmega328 microcontroller board.

+## License
-All example source code is released under the [MIT License](https://choosealicense.com/licenses/mit/).
+RUDY is fully open source.
+All hardware files are released under the [CERN Open Hardware License v1.2](https://ohwr.org/project/licenses/wikis/cern-ohl-v1.2), and all example source code is released under the [MIT License](https://choosealicense.com/licenses/mit/).